-Believe it or not, this May was the driest May on record for the UK – with the effects of climate change having a continued impact.
+Last spring was one of the driest ever recorded in the UK – and the effects of climate change are having a continued impact.

 Be water wise, because water’s worth saving.